 Another valued member of the Think Tasmania team, Dan Fellow is a professional photographer specialising in tourism.
 We often feature the business owners who commission his work.
 Follow Tasmania Photos on Facebook so you never miss a shot.

 These additional photos of Strahan come from some of the articles previously published by Think Tasmania.
-Click images for story details.
-In the coming weeks, the IT department (that’s Gavin!) will be devising an official section of the website dedicated to Strahan, so you’ll be able to find everything in the one place.
+In the coming weeks, our IT department will be devising an official section of the website dedicated to Strahan, so you’ll be able to find everything in the one place.
 How convenient is that?

 Thanks so much to all the contributors (tour and tourism operators, professional photographers, Tasmanian tourists and west coast locals) for all these photos of Strahan.
 If you have images you’d like to share, please contact Think Tasmania and we’ll add your memories to this collection as well.